Liublgit/numdiff/README.md

 ### Tasks
 * Sivert: Find regularity-result Poisson equation.
 Rewrite introduction/definition ellipticy.
+* Need to do some changes in ninepoint.
+Now it is taking in N and M as arguments, but they are set equal inside the function.
+Need to either take in only N or M, or changee something inside the function.

 ### Analysis (10 p.)
 * Motivate your choice of method